 This project is generously supported by the Hartfield Foundation and Libby and Lee Buck.

-Ticket sales and registration close September 27.
-Every camper must purchase a ticket and preregister by September 27.
+Deadline extended!
+Ticket sales and registration close October 2 at 5 pm.
+Every camper must purchase a ticket and preregister by October 2.
 Tickets are nontransferable.

 Choose your adventure during a night under the stars: enjoy down time in nature, or partake in guided art making, herbalism, outdoor yoga, storytelling, or basic women’s camping skills.
 Dinner and breakfast included; just bring camping gear.

 No previous camping experience necessary.
 For ages 16 and up.